2008 Beijing Wushu Tournament: Background

+Wushu's first Olympic appearance was at the 1936 Summer Olympics as an unofficial exhibition event.

 Starting in the 1970s, the government of the People's Republic of China started to consider sport as a possible medium for friendly international exchange.
 One sport the PRC was very interested in developing was modern wushu.
 In 1982, the General Administration of Sport of China officially proclaimed that wushu practitioners had a duty 'to promote wushu to the world' with the ultimate goal of wushu becoming an official event at the Olympic Games.

 The International Wushu Federation (IWUF) was founded 1990 Asian Games, and over a decade later, it was fully recognised by the International Olympic Committee during the 113th IOC Congress at the 2002 Winter Olympics.
 This development along with Beijing's successful bid in hosting the 2008 Olympics presented the opportunity for wushu to be included in the Games, but as Jacques Rogge became the new president of the IOC in 2002, he announced the IOC's plans to reduce the number of the events at the Games.
 This led to the creation of the Olympic Programme Commission which called for changes and reevaluations within the Olympic programme.
 Despite this, the Beijing Organising Committee for the Olympic Games (BOCOG), the IWUF, and the Chinese Wushu Association (CWA) began to lobby extensively for the official inclusion of wushu.
 Athletes and organisations argued that the inclusion of the sport would help culturally diversify the Games and hoped that wushu would follow the same Olympic path as judo and taekwondo.

 In August 2002, the Olympic Programme Commission under Chairman Franco Carraro recommended to the IOC executive board that wushu should not be admitted to the 2008 Summer Olympics, and reasoned that it was not a sport of global appeal and that it would add no substantial value to the Games.
 Shortly after this meeting though, the IOC reversed their decision and stated that the sport of wushu was once again under consideration.
 In 2004, the Olympic Programme Commission introduced new evaluation criteria for Olympic sports to ensure the events would be fair and of high quality.
 As a result, the IWUF switched to computerised scoring and the International Rules for Taolu Competition were significantly revised.
 Sanshou rules stayed relatively the same besides switching to computerised scoring.